-4.2 Scientificity

-By applying scientific research to decide the classification methods and principles, the most stable properties, attributes, and characteristics of each Chinese medicines are used as basis for classification and coding.
-Thus, the structure of 17 digits with 10 layers as coding rules for Chinese medicines covers information of medicinal source, medicinal part, specification, and processing method, which respectively represent the basic characteristics, commercial attributes and professional attributes of Chinese medicines.
+4.2 Scientificity By applying scientific research to decide the classification methods and principles, the most stable properties, attributes, and characteristics of each Chinese medicine are used as basis for classification and coding.
+Thus, the structure of 17 digits with 10 layers as coding rules for Chinese medicines covers the information on medicinal source, medicinal part, specification, and processing method, which respectively represent the basic characteristics, commercial attributes, and professional attributes of Chinese medicines.